 A novel type of PET scan of the brain can detect changes associated with cognitive difficulties in Parkinson’s disease (PD), according to research published in the July 12 online edition of Neurology.
-The finding suggests a new potential target for drugs to treat mild cognitive impairment in PD.
+The finding suggests a new potential target for drugs to treat The intermediate stage between the cognitive decline of normal aging and dementia.
+It can involve problems with memory, language, thinking and judgement. in PD.

 Most people living with PD will experience some degree of cognitive change in their journey with PD.
 Difficulty with spatial working memory – the kind of memory involved in matching cards in game of concentration – is particularly common and can be an early sign of mild cognitive impairment (MCI).